 Paramount Home Entertainment and CBS All Access original series, Star Trek: Picard Season One, beams onto Blu-ray, DVD, Limited Edition Steelbook (and to Download and Keep) in the UK on 25 January, and today we take a closer look at the series, and have also been delving into a wealth of Special Features!

 Returning after a ridiculous 18 years, and I mean how time flies, Jean-Luc Picard is an undoubted television character icon, so this new Picard series had huge anticipation for all Star Trek fans and, to be honest, even Trek aficionado’s who have dipped in and out of different series’ over the years.
-Picard takes the best of Trek, with solid characters and profound narratives, and heads somewhere new, enticing in old fans and welcoming newbies, who might be apprehensive about what to expect.
+Picard takes the best of Trek, with solid characters and profound narratives, and heads somewhere new, enticing in old fans and welcoming newbies, who might be apprehensive about what to expect – and I still can’t believe it was the year before when we went to the Premiere!

 Back to S1 for the moment, Picard offers wonderful cinematography, don’t watch it on your laptop, get it on the biggest screen you have, yet keeps its story close to its chest, with little reveals just when you need it.
 Granted, Picard isn’t all perfect, I still raise concerns over the strength of Harry Treadaway’s villain, who involuntarily over-sold it from time-to-time, and I never found his placement that scary (and not always convincing), so I’m hoping they get the chance to ramp up in future ventures.